SailaNamai/mira/INSTALL.md

 **DO NOT** pip install requirements.txt:
 - llama-cpp-python needs to be built with CUDA
 - torch and torchaudio are CUDA version sensitive
-  - Works for me with the specified versions and CUDA13
+  - Works for me with the specified versions (in requirements.txt) and CUDA13
 - Rest should be fine to just pip install

 ### LLama.cpp